-When in the Manual mode (LED on button not lit) all machine functions are normal except for the end of the Automatic Cycle.
-The spindle will not index to the 3 0'clock position and do a rapid return.
-When it reaches the correct depth set by the program, the spindle will stop.
-You then will need to manually retract the spindle out of the cylinder.
-This feature is used if the exact position of the spindle in the bore is to be maintained.
+When in the Manual mode (LED on button not lit) all machine functions are normal except for the end of the automatic cycle.
+The spindle will index to the 3 0'clock position and stop.
+You then will manually retract the spindle out of the cylinder.
+This is done if the exact position of the spindle in the bore is to be maintained.